-Occasionally, the NDIS will fund swimming lessons in their entirety, however as swimming lessons are deemed necessary for all children (not just those with a disability), what is more common, is that the NDIS will fund the difference in cost between a group and a 1:1 lesson, IF it can be justified why the individual needs 1:1 support in the water.
+Occasionally, the NDIS will fund swimming lessons in their entirety.
+However, as swimming lessons are deemed necessary for all children (not just those with a disability), the NDIS will most commonly fund the difference in cost between a group and a 1:1 lesson, if it can be justified as to why the individual needs 1:1 support in the water.
 Your Occupational Therapist and/or Behaviour Specialist can help with this justification.

 When we contacted the NDIS about this, requesting clear guidelines, we received the following reply:

 “Where it can be demonstrated that individual lessons are required as a direct result of the person’s disability and the intention is to build an entry level of proficiency, the NDIS may consider funding the gap between group lessons and individual lessons.

 NDIS support funding is based on an individual’s reasonable and necessary support needs and the inclusion of funding for swimming lessons will, therefore, be assessed on an individual basis.
 The circumstances of each request are likely to be different, and as a result, the decision may differ from case to case.

 a. the participant’s goals and what they hope to achieve through swimming lessons;

 b. whether there is a different way to meet that need or goal that may be more effective or represent better value for money;

 c. the functional impact of the person’s disability; and

 d. the other supports included in the participant’s plan.”